Updated on 16th March 2020: The E-invoicing mandate pushed to 1st Oct 2020 in the 39th GST Council Meeting.

 2. Getting better reconciliation results

-Matching purchase registered with GSTR 2A (or in future ANX 2) is a critical activity which taxpayers need to do, for accurate ITC claim.
+Matching purchase registered with GSTR 2A or in upcoming new GSTR 2B which has ITC related computations, is a critical activity which taxpayers need to do, for accurate ITC claim.
 For matching the data, the common factor used to identify comparable invoices is the invoice number, invoice date, and GSTIN of counterparty.
 The matching of actual data is the next step once comparable invoices are found.

 One of the biggest challenges in reconciliation has been to identify the comparable invoices because the invoice number recorded in the purchase register is not exactly the same as the invoice number provided by supplier.
 Now to handle such cases the solution providers including us, have been providing fuzzy logic and combinations which can increase the probability of finding the comparable invoices.